Non-pluripolar products on vector bundles and Chern--Weil formulae: Singular metrics on vector bundles

 On the other hand, by \cite[Theorem~7.1]{LSY13}, given a \emph{smooth non-degenerate} Hermitian metric $h$ on $E$, we can recover the metric $h$ from the induced Finsler metric together with the induced metric on $K_{\mathbb{P}E^{\vee}/X}$.
 So we do not lose too much information when replacing the Hermitian metric by the corresponding Finsler metric. \end{remark}

 There are several motivations for the use of Finsler metrics: usually natural constructions in potential theory only lead to metrics on $\mathcal{O}(1)$.
 In general, there is no effective way of inducing a Griffiths positive metric on $E$ from a metric on $\mathcal{O}(1)$, so we are forced to consider $\mathcal{O}(1)$ instead.
 This is related to the difficulty in Griffiths conjecture.
 On the other hand, Finsler metrics do occur naturally in many problems, see \cite{DW22} for example.
-Finally, when considering $\mathcal{I}$-good singularities, Finsler metrics lead to a natural K-theory, in contrast to Griffiths metrics.

 Observe that $\Fins(X)$ (include the singular metric $\infty$) is fibered over the category of connected complex manifolds: given a morphism of connected complex manifolds $f:Y\rightarrow X$, we can define $f^*\hat{E}$ for all $\hat{E}=(E,h_E)\in \Fins(X)$: the underlying vector bundle of $f^*\hat{E}$ is just $f^*E$; in order to define the Finsler metric, consider the Cartesian square